 While Forza Motorsport is more of a driving simulation, Forza Horizon is about traversing an open-world populated with hundreds of the world's most iconic cars and a bustling community other players itching to turn chance encounters into impromptu showdowns.
 The latest installment, Forza Horizon 4, chooses the United Kingdom as its venue.

 Wherever you passion lies as a car enthusiast, Horizon lets you act it out — from racing to drifting, off-roading, customizing, painting or just generally causing mayhem.
 The environment in Horizon 4 transitions through each of the four seasons on a weekly basis, making the map feel truly alive.
 The heat from the asphalt in the summer gives you the most grip and fastest lap times, while snow in the winter turns public roads into rally special stages.
 Better yet, the game's slew of post-release support even includes a Lego Speed Champions expansion, allowing you to freewheel in brick-built dopplegangers of your favorite vehicles.
-Horizon 4 is arguably the biggest racing game ever, and a must-have for car fans of all types.
+Horizon 4 is arguably the biggest racing game ever, and a must-have for four-wheeled enthusiasts of all stripes.